rubengees/introduction/README.md

 ### Upgrade Guide

+#### 1.3.9 to 1.4.0+

+- `Slide` and `Option` have been moved into a different package.
+Just let Android Studio re-import them.
+- The `OnSlideListener` is now an interface on its own.
+Remove `IntroductionConfig` before each and let Android Studio re-import.
+Furthermore `@NotNull` annotations have been added; You should add them to the signature.

 #### 1.1.0 to 1.1.1+

 - The `OnSlideInit` method in the `OnSlideListener` now comes without the `Fragment context`.
 If you need a `Context`, call `image.getContext()`.